moyamos/simple-system-watch/README.md

 # simple-system-watch
-Monitors critical resources of a machine and notifies.
+Monitors critical resources of a Linux machine and notifies over Telegram.